sjentsch/lsjDocs/Ch07/Ch07_Probability_2.rst

 The first of the two major approaches to probability, and the more dominant one in statistics, is referred to as the **frequentist view** and it defines probability as a **long-run frequency**.
 Suppose we were to try flipping a fair coin over and over again.
-By definition thit is a coin that has *P*\(H) = *0.5*.
+By definition this is a coin that has *P*\(H) = *0.5*.
 What might we observe?
 One possibility is that the first 20 flips might look like this: